JanHett/chrome-types-bug-example/README.md

-# Chrome extension continaing example for incompleteness of [`chrome-types`](https://github.com/GoogleChrome/chrome-types)
+# Chrome extension containing example for incompleteness of [`chrome-types`](https://github.com/GoogleChrome/chrome-types)

 Dashlane's initial testing indicates that `chrome-types` is incomplete.
 This example shows how a valid use of `chrome.runtime.onMessage.addListener` fails to